BorgNumberOne/Weishaupt_CanApiJson/README.md

 **(e.g.: {"ID":"12345678","SRC":"SYS","CAPI":{"NN":1,"N01":{"VG":"020201258202000101"}}})**

 **short:**
-Read values from your and control your Weishaupt gas heating device, oil heating system or heat pump
+Read values from your and control your Weishaupt gas heating device, oil heating system or heat pump with:
-with: Curl (AmigaOS, OpenWrt, Dos, Windows, Linux, OpenWrt), Node Red, Home Assistant.
+Curl (AmigaOS, OpenWrt, Dos, Windows, Linux, OpenWrt);
+Controlling your Weishaupt device even with: FHEM, Node-Red, OpenHab, IoBroker, Home Assistant implementations should be possible without any problems.
+Basically, you just need to know the CanApiJson datagram structure and the CanApiJson datagram magic patterns mapping table(see below).

 **long:** just keep reading